 -

-Confirm that the permission group of the mount target allows access from the ECS instance.
-If the permission group of the mount target does not allow access from the ECS instance, modify the permission group configuration.
+Ensure that the permission group of the mount target allows access from the ECS instance.
+If not, modify the permission group configuration.
 For more information, see Modify the configuration of a permission group.

 Error message: mount.nfs: access denied by server while mounting xxxx.nas.aliyuncs.com:/<dir>

-When you use NFSv4.0 to mount a file system, the error message mount.nfs: Operation not permitted or mount.nfs: an incorrect mount option was specified is returned.
-However, the file system can be successfully mounted using NFSv3.
+When you mount a file system using NFSv4.0, the system returns the error message mount.nfs: Operation not permitted or mount.nfs: an incorrect mount option was specified.
+However, you can mount the file system using NFSv3.

 Cause